← Back to the paper gallery

 Teaching a network to fill in missing signals

-The Weighted Gate Layer Autoencoder, explained without the mathematics: why we deliberately blindfold a neural network during training, and how that lets it redraw sensor channels that die mid-recording.
+The Weighted Gate Layer Autoencoder, explained without the mathematics: why we hide inputs from a neural network during training, and how that lets it reconstruct sensor channels that fail partway through a recording.

 Paper